AnotherPillow/skyblock-extras/README.md

 - Replace Craftar with Minotar - self explanatory
 - Remove Skyblock's image proxy - removes <https://camo.skyblock.net> **this should be off unless there is an issue**
 - Fade in reaction opacity on hover - when hovering on a message's reactions to react to it, it'll now transition in the opacity.
+- Custom themes added to theme changer (see [Themes](#Themes))

+## Themes

+These can be accessed the normal way you change themes, at the bottom of the main region with the theme name.
+(Usually `Skyblock` or `Skyblock Original`).

+- Better New SB - An edit of the 2023/New theme that I personally prefer (also shows your inbox, details and alerts which aren't present by default).
 - Dark Mode (Pink Accent) - a custom dark mode theme with a pink accent (only over the **old theme**).
+- Custom ones & more to come soon.